simith/python_for_everyone/exercises/EXERCISE-001.md

 - Use a variable to store highest and lowest scores as you iterate or run through the list of scores.
 - Run through the list to find the highest and lowest player scores.

+## Exercise 3:

+The price of a Kg of sugar is 5 dollars.
+If a customer buys 150 Kgs or more, the Customer gets a discount of 25 dollars, else no discount.

+### Input:
+Enter the number of Kilograms of Sugar you want to buy?:

+### Output:
+You have to pay ___ dollars.

+### Hint:
+- Use if else statements